yewstack/yew/examples/async_clock/README.md

 ## Running

-Run this application with trunk development server:
+Run this application with the trunk development server:

 ```bash
 trunk serve --open